 2. AMEND CLAIMS TO COVER COMPETITOR PRODUCTS

 You can amend the claims of a pending application at any time before it becomes an issued patent.
-Delaying patent issuance would give you a bigger window of opportunity to respond to developments in your technological field.
+Delaying patent issuance would give you a bigger window of opportunity to respond to commercial developments in your field of technology.

 As an example, if a feature of your invention is eventually incorporated into an industry standard or a major product, the patent rights to that feature would instantly become more valuable.